This information is intended for use by health professionals

 In addition, pulmonary alveolar haemorrhage has been reported with methotrexate used in rheumatologic and related indications.
 This event may also be associated with vasculitis and other comorbidities.
 Prompt investigations should be considered when pulmonary alveolar haemorrhage is suspected to confirm the diagnosis.

 6. Methotrexate may, due to its effect on the immune system, impair the response to vaccination results and affect the result of immunological tests.
-Particular caution is also needed in the presence of inactive, chronic infections (e.g. herpes zoster, tuberculosis, hepatitis B or C) for reasons of eventual activation.
+Particular caution is also needed in the presence of inactive, chronic infections (e.g. herpes zoster, tuberculosis, hepatitis B or C) for reasons of possible activation.
 Vaccination using live vaccines must not be carried out under methotrexate therapy.

 Malignant lymphomas may occur in patients receiving low dose methotrexate, in which case therapy must be discontinued.
 Failure of the lymphoma to show signs of spontaneous regression requires the initiation of cytotoxic therapy.